zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Get the number of elements within a table.

-   :t: the table to query.
+   :param t: the table to query.

    :returns: the number of elements in the table.